This is the first post of a series on network visualisation.

 … I will discuss interactivity and layout algorithms.
 Moreover, I will provide a tutorial to create networks like the tiny one below9Made with the networkD3 R package. (please, click on it!).
 Interactive networks allow the reader to bypass obstacles and thus to solve many problems.

 Update (nov.
 11 2015).
-Ioannis Xenarios has reminded me of this post introducing hive plots (thanks!).
-Hive plots are a better way to visualise large networks with suitable node attributes.
-The criticisms about visualisation of large networks are absolutely relevant (and coming with creepy examples).
-While in many cases I do not believe that a visualisation is necessary, interactive versions of hive plots are really promising.
+I’ve been reminded me of this post introducing hive plots (thanks Ioannis).
+Hive plots are an attempt to visualise large networks with suitable node attributes.
+In particular, the authors’ criticisms about visualisation of large networks are absolutely relevant (and coming with creepy examples).
+While in many cases I do not believe that a visualisation is necessary, interactive versions of hive plots are promising.
 See also this discussion.
+By the way, this is also the case with interactive network visualisations.

 Footnotes [ + ]